-Acclaimed architect Wang Shu gave a talk at NYU Shanghai on November 14 in front of an audience of nearly 600 people, in a lecture touching on the relation between architecture, the passage of time, and human life.
+Acclaimed architect Wang Shu spoke at NYU Shanghai on November 14 in front of an audience of nearly 600 people, in a lecture touching on the relation between architecture, the passage of time, and human life.

 Wang was invited as the second speaker of the NYU Shanghai Green Court Distinguished Lecture Series.
 Sponsored by the Green Court Foundation, the annual lecture series brings distinguished guests to share their expertise with the University community and the public.
 NYU Shanghai Vice Chancellor Jeffery Lehman hosted the lecture.
 Ms. Zhao, vice president of Green Court Capital, delivered the welcome remarks.
 The series was kicked off last year with a lecture by computer scientist and Turing Award winner John Hopcroft.